myubi/the-crossing-board/data/faq.md

 To change your **shipping** address/name on your subscription, please login to your account on our shop page. _(If you do not have an account yet, just create one with the same email you used to make a subscription._)

-Click on 'View Addresses'.
-Delete any old addresses.
-Click 'Add a new address'.
-It is important to TICK the box 'Set as default address' before you 'add address'.
+You will then need to change it in **two places:**
+- Under your "Account Details", click to view addresses and update any addresses or names there.
+Make sure to also tick the "Make default" option.
+Delete any old addresses to be safe.
+- Click on "View your subscriptions", click on your subscription number and change your address on this page too.

+If you are still having issues with changing your address, please [contact us](mailto:contact@thecrossingboard.com).

-## "I want to change the **billing** address.
+## "I want to change the **billing** address/payment details.
 How do I do this?

-To change your **billing** address, please login to your account on our shop page.
+Please login to your account on our shop page.

 Click on 'View your subscriptions'.
 Click on your subscription number: